meder411/OmniDepth-PyTorch/README.md

 # OmniDepth-PyTorch
 A PyTorch reimplementation of the Omnidepth paper from Zioulis et al., ECCV 2018:

-**Notable difference with the paper:** PyTorch's weight decay for the Adam solver does not seem to function the same way as Caffe's.
-Hence, I do not use weight decay in training.
-Instead, I use a learning rate schedule

 # Dependencies
  - PyTorch 1.0+
  - numpy (various things)